imfunniee/gitfolio/README.md

 ### Fork this repository

-Get yourself a copy of this repository by forking it as "your username.github.io" so you could customize it.
+Get yourself a copy of this repository by forking it as `username.github.io` so you could customize it.

 ### Let's build